Broken Ribs from a Car Accident: Settlement Amounts and FAQs

 To properly determine whether your ribs are broken, you need to seek immediate medical treatment.
 Broken ribs can be dangerous as they could damage other organs, such as puncturing a lung.

 When you have a broken rib, you cannot take deep breaths easily.
 In fact, it’s usually very painful to breathe deeply.
-Some of the most notable symptoms with a broken rib include:
+Some of the most notable symptoms of a broken rib include:

 - Tightness in your chest;